 When enabled, all added recipients will receive an email notification for any event log entries.
-(More information about events refer to pg.)

 To set up email alerts:

 - 1. Check the Enable Event Notification box. - 2.
 Enter the ISP server address name or SMTP name. - 3.
 Type in the email address of the sender (email account that is going to send the alert). - 4.
 Type in the account name and password of the sender. - 5.
 Type in the SMTP port (default: 25). - 6.
 Check support SSL box if SSL is supported by your ISP (port value will change to 465, refer to your ISP if you have a specific SMTP port.